Maya Henry: Modeling and media attention

+Writing

+Henry published her first novel, Looking Forward, in May 2024.
+The book tells the story of the fictional character Mallory Hunt from Tennessee, who falls in love with Oliver Smith, the lead singer of the band 5Forward, and their resulting tumultuous relationship.
+In media interviews, Henry has noted that the book is inspired by true events.

+Personal life

+In August 2019 Henry began dating English singer Liam Payne, a former member of One Direction.
+The couple became engaged in November 2019.
+Their engagement ended in 2022.

+Following their breakup, Henry published a semi-autobiographical novel titled Looking Forward, which explores themes of trauma, survival, and healing—drawing heavily from her personal experiences.
+She later revealed that the relationship involved physical and emotional abuse, as well as the non-consensual sharing of intimate images.
+These revelations have since shaped her public advocacy and writing.

 Activism

 Maya Henry has been involved in philanthropic and environmental initiatives since a young age.
 In 2008, at age eight, she founded Maya’s Corner, a charitable organization dedicated to supporting children in need.
 The initiative focuses on providing school supplies and other essentials to underprivileged youth in Texas, aiming to alleviate issues related to education, hunger, and poverty.

 In 2017, Henry spearheaded fundraising efforts for the Tree Media Foundation during the Houston Super Bowl Maxim Party silent auction, successfully raising $100,000.